Murder of John Lennon: Media announcement

-Ono asked the hospital not to report to the media that her husband was dead until she informed their five-year-old son Sean, who was at home.
-Ono said he was probably watching television and that she did not want him to learn of his father's death from a TV announcement.
-However, news producer Alan J. Weiss of WABC-TV happened to be waiting for treatment in the Roosevelt Hospital emergency room after being injured in a motorcycle crash earlier in the evening.
+Ono asked Roosevelt Hospital not to report to the media that her husband was dead until she had informed their five-year-old son Sean, who was still at home at the Dakota.
+Ono said that he was probably watching television and that she did not want him to learn of his father's death from a TV announcement.
+However, news producer Alan J. Weiss of WABC-TV happened to be waiting for treatment in the emergency room after being injured in a motorcycle crash earlier in the evening.
 Police officers wheeled Lennon into the same room as Weiss and mentioned what happened.
 Weiss called his station and relayed the information.

-ABC News president Roone Arledge received word of the death during the last few moments of a national telecast of a Monday Night Football game between the New England Patriots and the Miami Dolphins, with the game tied and the Patriots about to attempt a field goal to win the game.
-Arledge informed Frank Gifford and Howard Cosell of the shooting and suggested that they report the murder.
+ABC News president Roone Arledge received word of Lennon's death during the last few moments of a national telecast of a Monday Night Football game between the New England Patriots and the Miami Dolphins, with the game tied and the Patriots about to attempt a field goal to win the game.
+Arledge informed Frank Gifford, Fran Tarkenton, and Howard Cosell of the shooting and suggested that they report the murder.
 Cosell, who had interviewed Lennon during a Monday Night Football broadcast in 1974, was chosen to do so but balked at being the one to deliver the news.
-Gifford convinced Cosell otherwise, saying, "You’ve got to.
-If you know it, we’ve got to do it.
-Don’t hang on it.
-It’s a tragic moment, and this is going to shake up the whole world".
+Gifford convinced Cosell otherwise, saying, "You've got to.
+If you know it, we've got to do it.
+Don't hang on it.
+It's a tragic moment, and this is going to shake up the whole world."

 The news was broken as follows:

+The first official confirmation of Lennon's death apparently came from Steve North, the news director for Long Island radio station WLIR, according to North and disc jockey Bob Waugh.
+North was doing a special comment on the recent murder of gun control advocate Michael J. Halberstam, when an intern ran in with the news about Lennon.
+North then read the AP wire bulletin and spoke several times with a police contact, who was finally able to confirm Lennon had died.
+Waugh has since released an aircheck from that night.

-New York rock station WNEW-FM 102.7 immediately suspended all programming and opened its lines to calls from listeners.
-Stations throughout the country switched to special programming devoted to Lennon and/or Beatles music.
+New York rock station WNEW immediately suspended all programming and opened its lines to calls from listeners.
+Stations throughout the country switched to special programming devoted to Lennon or Beatles music.